jc3213/download_with_aria2-chromium/README.md

 # What is this

 - This extension is forked from [chrome-aria2-integration](https://github.com/robbielj/chrome-aria2-integration)
-- Nearly all codes have been completely rewritten
+- All codes have been completely rewritten

 # Advantages